typesense/typesense-fumadocs-adapter/README.md

 # Typesense Fumadocs Adapter 🔎⚡️

-An adapter that adds Typesense-powered, lightning-fast search to your Fumadocs site.
+An adapter that brings lightning-fast, typo-tolerant search powered by Typesense to your Fumadocs site.

 ## Installation